 The applicant should provide the title of the serial exactly as it appears on the deposit copies.
-The applicant should provide this information on the Title screen in the field marked Serial Title.
+When completing an online application, the applicant should provide this information on the Title screen in the field marked Serial Title.
+When completing a paper application, the applicant should provide this information on space 1 of Form SE/Group.
 For guidance on providing the volume number, issue number, and publication date for each issue, see Section 1107.6(E).